The following resources are ones that I personally recommend and are not a comprehensive list of available resources on this topic.

 ASL Nook: Featuring a family of native ASL users, each short ASL Nook video centers on a theme, from school signs to patriotic signs to animal signs, presenting language in context, showing the adults and children interacting.

 ASLOnline: Maintained by the University of Texas at Austin, this free online tutorial features three levels focusing on vocabulary and sentence structure in American Sign Language.
 Instruction takes places through videos and written text.
 The organization of the units mirrors the critically acclaimed Signing Naturally curriculum, making this site an ideal supplement to in-person classes.

-ASL Resources: Recommendations from National Association of the Deaf.
+ASL Resources: Recommendations from the National Association of the Deaf.